SDPTeam15/PolyEvents/summaries/sprint5.md

 ## Mathieu

+This week, I made the connection between google map and the Zone management Activity that Alessio did last sprint.
+I also implemented the connection with the database to get all zones and add them to the map but I couldn't merge it with master due to an unexpected error from cirrius.

+For both tasks, I underestimated the time I had to spend to fix the tests and all dependencies of the code I changes.

+Next week, I'll finish to merge the task I couldn't merge this week and take an other task.

 ## Robin
 This week I made a the test of the last week part, fixe some bugs and Update ObservableList